surfedushare/harvester/README.md

 - There are a few things that you should check in a release PR, because it influences the release steps:
   - Are there any database migrations?
   - Are there changes to Open Search indices?
-  - Is it changing the public harvester API that the search service is consuming?
+  - Is it changing the public harvester API that the clients are consuming?
+(Edusources, Publinova or MBO)
   - Is it depending on infrastructure changes?
 - Plan your release according to the questions above.
   Use common sense for this and take into account that we do rolling updates.